 - To sensitise and educate parents, mtaa mediators, teachers and professionals working with and for children, by carrying out public educational campaigns about the harmful impact of corporal punishment with the aim of transforming attitudes.
 Traditions and culture which normalise corporal punishment should be identified and targeted; - Training and capacity building of those working with children such mtaa mediators, teachers, militia groups, community police and professionals working with and for children and families.
-The training should highlight
+The training should highlight children's rights to protection from a sanctioned corporal punishmentbased practice.

-&lt;sup>59 Article 12 of CRC.
+59 Article 12 of CRC.

-&lt;sup>60 Article 40 of the CRC
+60 Article 40 of the CRC

-- children's rights to protection from a sanctioned corporal punishment-based practice. - Raise awareness of the mtaa mediation committee members in order to end the handing down of punishment orders to children disputants instead of rehabilitation and reintegration into society. - Promote the use of positive, non-violent forms of discipline as an alternative to corporal punishment. - Promote cooperation with the local civil society and NGOs to undertake advocacy by involving the media in playing a valuable role in awareness raising and public education, challenging traditional dependence on corporal punishment and other cruel or degrading forms of discipline.
+- Raise awareness of the mtaa mediation committee members in order to end the handing down of punishment orders to children disputants instead of rehabilitation and reintegration into society. - Promote the use of positive, non-violent forms of discipline as an alternative to corporal punishment. - Promote cooperation with the local civil society and NGOs to undertake advocacy by involving the media in playing a valuable role in awareness raising and public education, challenging traditional dependence on corporal punishment and other cruel or degrading forms of discipline.